Train Your Dog to Target

-This seemingly frivolous behavior has numerous practical applications.
+Teaching your dogs the seemingly frivolous behavior of pointing their noses at objects has numerous practical applications.

 During the two-plus decades that I trained my dogs in old-fashioned obedience classes, I never learned the pervasively useful and versatile behavior of targeting.
 The closest I came was the narrow application to “go-outs” in advanced level competition classes – not really the same thing at all.
 Even today, despite its usefulness, targeting is not a widely known behavior outside positive professional training and competition circles.
 When I introduce the concept in my basic good manners classes I get a sea of blank stares in response, as if each human client is thinking, “Why on earth would I want to teach my dog to do that?”

 Targeting means teaching your dog to touch a designated body part to a designated location.
 Nose targeting is most commonly taught, but it can also be trained with a front or hind paw, a hip or shoulder, even an ear or tail!
 The designated target can also be anything imaginable, including the palm of your hand or your closed fist, a finger, target stick, spot on the wall or door, or just about any object you choose to ask your dog to target to.

 The question is, why would you want to teach your dog to touch his nose (or other body part) to a designated spot on cue?
 The reasons are legion.
 For example:

 • Targeting can be used to boost the confidence level of a timid dog.

 • It can prompt a dog to offer a new behavior without a food lure.

 • You can use it to keep a dog’s attention focused on you instead of on distractions.